Gardaí disperse crowds gathered at coastal beauty spots

 Blazes

-More than one hundred hectares of newly planted forest were destroyed in the blaze in Clonagh, Enfield on the Kildare-Meath border with damage worth €150,000 to the area, said Pat Neville, Coillte Communications Manager.
+More than 100 hectares of newly-planted forest were destroyed in the blaze in Clonagh, Enfield, on the Kildare-Meath border, with damage worth €150,000 to the area, said Pat Neville, Coillte communications manager.

 Coillte helicopters, the Irish Air Corps and units from Kildare County Council worked together on Saturday to keep the fire at the forest in Hortland away from a factory which produces explosives for mining and quarrying.